Eureka straight-suction upright – c.1930

 - Improved cloth bag material, providing greater airflow.

-Along with Electrolux Model XXX cylinder, and comparable Hoover Model 800 upright, G-E Model 111 was among the first generation of domestic appliances to benefit from the styling flourishes of great machine-age industrial designers.
-The disastrous crash of 1929 and the ensuing Great Depression necessitated huge effort to recover the global economy.
+Along with Electrolux Model XXX and Remoco Model SZ43 cylinders, and comparable Hoover Model 800 upright, G-E Model 111 was among the first generation of domestic appliances to benefit from the styling flourishes of great machine-age industrial designers.
+The disastrous stock market crash of 1929 and the ensuing Great Depression necessitated huge effort to recover the global economy.
 Manufacturers sought to stimulate the consumer market with appealing new designs and desirable features – particularly at the premium end of the market.
-Art Deco styling and streamlining

 Deluxe sister G-E model ‘The Super’ 111-A included all Model 111’s features but benefitted from an additional ‘Spot*Light’ headlamp – one of the first few vacuum cleaners to do so.
 The headlamp bulb was rubber-mounted, protecting the delicate filament from vibration and impacts with furniture.